Eyelin/multi-docker/README.md

 # multi-docker

-This is text to explore the differences between git pull and git pull -r
+This is text to explore the differences between git pull and git pull -r BlaBlaBla just testing